Here are the best Peloton instructors for both beginners and advanced plus my favorite Peloton classes for different moods!

 Instructor for when you need a positivity boost

 Ally Love and Tunde Oyeneyin are both great for days when I need some positive thoughts.
+Jess Sims is my favorite for a balance between positivity and pushing yourself!

 Instructor for when you want a hard workout with a dose of honesty